Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 For repeating tasks, the id will be refreshed every time, but the "task group id" will remain the same.

-The method of obtaining the id is to open the "Developer Mode" on the "Experiment" page, and then view it on the "Task Details" page.
+The method of obtaining the id is to open the "Developer Mode" on the "Labs" page and then view it on the "Task Details" page.

 | Parameter | Meaning | Type | Example | Required | Remarks |
 | ---- | -------------- | ------------- | ---- | -------- | - --------------------------------------------- |